 Collection and use of personal data

 Personal data is not stored nor captured through the Website without the prior knowledge and consent of Users.

 The Act gives you a number of rights, including the right to know what personal information Royal Holloway, University of London holds about you and the right to access this information.
-Please contact the College Secretary’s Office or search the website for more information.
+Please contact the College Secretary’s Office: email@example.com.